 The approved documents for Building Regulations in the UK provide detailed guidance on how to comply with the regulations.
 The following documents are relevant for new or replacement windows:

-Part L: Conservation of fuel and power
+Part L: Conservation of Fuel and Power

+Part L of the Building Regulations sets out requirements for the energy efficiency of windows.
 The U-value is a measure of how much heat is lost through a material, and the WER is a measure of the overall energy efficiency of a window.

-Part B: Fire safety
+Part B: Fire Safety

 Part F: Ventilation